ucb-bar/fpga-zynq/README.md

 ###A) Connecting to the Board

 ####Serial-USB
-On the zybo and zedboard a single serial-USB cable is needed but on the zc706 you will also need a USB type A to type B cable (and possibly to install drivers)
+On the Zybo and Zedboard a single serial-USB cable is needed but on the ZC706 you will also need a USB type A to type B cable (and possibly to install drivers)

     $ screen /dev/tty.usbmodem1411 115200,cs8,-parenb,-cstopb